bjoernbremer/bjoernbremer.github.io/_pages/teaching.md

 * The Politics of Macroeconomic Policies, University of Cologne, Spring 2020

+**Master's Lecture:

+* Democratic Theory and Politics, University of Cologne, Spring 2021

 **Master's Seminars:**

 * Comparative Political Economy, University of Lucerne, Spring 2018